 Robert J. Sawyer is a bestselling science-fiction writer; the ABC TV series FlashForward was based on his novel of the same name.
 As a futurist, he’s given talks at the Library of Congress, the Googleplex, Cambridge University, and multiple TEDx events; consulted with NASA, DARPA, and the Canadian Federal Department of Justice; and presented keynotes to over one hundred organizations including the International Association of Privacy Professionals, the Gartner IT Security Summit, and Lockheed Martin.

-Rob spent four years on the Board of Directors of the Science Fiction and Fantasy Writers of America, including serving as the organization’s first non-American president in 1998, and he proudly serves as an officiant for Immigration, Refugees and Citizenship Canada, swearing in new Canadians as they take the oath of citizenship.
+Rob spent four years on the Board of Directors of the Science Fiction and Fantasy Writers of America, including serving as the organization’s first non-American president in 1998.

 Mr. Trister is a certified expert in corporate governance.
 He is a Chartered Director, having graduated from The Directors College.
 He has decades of experience serving on boards, usually in leadership positions.
-He has served on boards as an appointee of the City of Toronto, the Province of Ontario and the Canadian Government.
-Currently, in addition to serving on Purism, SPC’s board, Mr. Trister serves as Treasurer of Hospital Diagnostic Imaging Repository Services, Chairperson of the Parkdale Community Food Bank, Secretary of the Shoebox Project for Shelters, and as a board member of Al Gore’s Climate Reality Project (Canada).
-Mr. Trister is the recipient of two awards issued under the auspices of the Governor General of Canada in recognition of his community service.
+He has been appointed to the board of multiple governmental and public organizations.
+Currently, in addition to serving on Purism, SPC’s board, Mr. Trister serves as Treasurer of Hospital Diagnostic Imaging Repository Services, Chairperson of the Parkdale Community Food Bank, Secretary of the Shoebox Project for Shelters, and as a board member of Al Gore’s Climate Reality Project.
+Mr. Trister is the recipient of two awards in recognition of his community service.

 Helen Vasilevski’s international career has spanned over 20 years bringing a consumer-centric focus to highly branded products and services ranging from CPG to wearable tech to durables including highly-engineered motorized products.
 She has held roles across various leadership areas at P&G and Diageo as well as executive roles including CEO and CMO for private-equity funded, late-stage start-ups, and family-led SME companies.
 She leads teams during periods of transformation to challenge their thinking around profitable growth in the areas of strategy, marketing, sales, and experiential activation and has a proven reputation for building businesses and high-performing teams.

-Helen’s experience is global—she has lived in 6 countries (Canada, USA, France, Italy, China, Switzerland) and explored and/or worked across 80+.
+Helen’s experience is global—she has lived in 6 countries and explored and/or worked across 80+.
 She is based in Switzerland traveling extensively for her professional engagements.
-Helen has an MBA from INSEAD (France) and a Bachelor of Commerce (Honours) degree from Queen’s University (Canada).
-She is an active mentor and coach to mid-level executives and serves on the board of Purism (USA), Manta Motors (France), and the Global Advisory council of the Smith School of Business at Queen’s University (Canada).
+Helen has an MBA from INSEAD (France) and a Bachelor of Commerce (Honours) degree from Queen’s University.
+She is an active mentor and coach to mid-level executives and serves on the board of Purism, Manta Motors (France), and the Global Advisory council of the Smith School of Business at Queen’s University.

 As a global HR professional with 20+ years of experience, Nikki is responsible for leading the Human Resources function for North America at Pearson.
 Nikki joined Pearson in 2012 when they acquired EmbanetCompass; she has been in her current role since 2014.
 Her career has evolved to senior business partnering roles, with a strong commercial focus, within fast-paced, entrepreneurial and technology-driven environments.
 In addition to her M.A. majoring in business ethics and globalization, she has built HR functions from the ground up; set global HR strategy, managed the HR components of M&A’s, coached and built high performing teams, created compensation programs, and established strong performance culture.
 Prior to joining Pearson, Nikki held roles at Dell, Oracle and ING.

-Nikki is responsible for approximately 16,000 North America based employees and leads an integrated HR team across Canada and the US.
-She was born in Johannesburg, South Africa but relocated to Toronto, Canada when she was in grade school.
-She lives in Toronto, with her husband Andrew and dog, Mia.
+Nikki is responsible for approximately 16,000 North America based employees and leads an integrated HR team across the continent.